 What happens at the Cebrin Goodman Teen Institute?

-The Cebrin Goodman Teen Institute is a 5-day youth leadership conference sponsored by the Illinois Alcoholism & Drug Dependence Association.
+The Cebrin Goodman Teen Institute is a 5-day youth leadership conference sponsored by the Illinois Association for Behavioral Health (IABH).
 Formerly known as the Illinois Teen Institute, it is an award-winning program that offers opportunities for teens around the state to learn about leadership, healthy choices, and working with others to create better communities.

 Participants and staff will gather to listen to important announcements regarding CGTI and hear from motivational and/or information speakers!
 The purpose of general sessions is to provide each participant with the knowledge, skills, confidence and inspiration to lead an alcohol, tobacco and other drug-free life, strengthen leadership skills, and promote healthy decision-making.